 GHShot consists of 3 components: GHShot, GH_Settings, and GH_Input.
 GHShot can be found under the Connect tab once it is installed.
+GHShot_AutoRecorder (the second icon if you see four icons under your tab) is experimental and is currently not used.
+It is used to record your design actions if it is connected to GH_Settings.

 For this example, we will use a simple tower parametric model attached to Karamba components (note that you don't need Karamba to use GHShot, this is just an example).
-Alternatively, for 20.211 students, use the initial model and attach use Pipe & Mesh component after.

 Paste the url we copied before to the panel attached to the server input.
 Also, key in your username.